ysut/playground/HGMD-GeneLinker/README.md

    4. The path to a directory to save summrized file
    5. The path to a directory to store the session file for phpMyAdmin

-3. Build images, run containers, and login container by folowing codes
+4. Build images, run containers, and login container by folowing codes.
 ```
 $ docker compose up -d
 $ docker compose exec app bash
 ```

 4. Activate conda environment (named maria) and run tasks
 In this step, a log file (e.g. log-HGMD.2023.3.txt) are created in the host directory defined by ${BIND_DIR}.